kg4zow/remarkable.jms1.info/src/scripts/rm2-upload.md

 # rm2-upload script

+## Idea

-**Idea**: command line script to upload archived documents/templates to a tablet, works with `rm2-download` or with files downloaded using RCU
+Command line script to upload archived documents/templates to a tablet, works with `rm2-download` or with files downloaded using RCU

 * upload `.rmn` files
     * to original folder (by UUID) if it exists on the tablet